Need for Speed Unbound: Reception

-According to Metacritic, the PlayStation 5 and Xbox Series X versions of Need for Speed Unbound have received "generally favorable reviews", while the PC version has received "mixed or average reviews".
+Need for Speed Unbound received "generally favorable" reviews from critics for the PS5 and Xbox Series X/S versions, while the PC version received "mixed or average" reviews, according to review aggregator website Metacritic.

-It was the 17th best-selling retail game in the UK in its week of release.
+During the 26th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Need for Speed Unbound for "Racing Game of the Year".Unbound was the 17th-best-selling retail game in the United Kingdom in its week of release.
 Sales of the game were down 64% when compared with its predecessor Need for Speed Heat.